sequelize/website/versioned_docs/version-6.x.x/other-topics/dialect-specific-things.md

 The `tableHint` option can be used to define a table hint.
 The hint must be a value from `TableHints` and should only be used when absolutely necessary.
 Only a single table hint is currently supported per query.

-Table hints override the default behavior of MSSQL query optimizer by specifing certain options.
+Table hints override the default behavior of MSSQL query optimizer by specifying certain options.
 They only affect the table or view referenced in that clause.

 ```js
 const { TableHints } = require('sequelize');